ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

 These commands switches to the tensorflow/models directory, copy the dockerfile here and build the docker with the dockerfile commands.
 You can use any docker-name here if you want.
 After building the image, we get a docker image named uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain.

 ### Run the train
-We can simply use the following cmd to run the local test.(GPU version) Note that if you use any other data storage directory other than "/data/object-detect/data", you should change the same path in the command accordingly, for the parameter:
+We can simply use the following cmd to run the local test(GPU version).
+Make sure you have a GPU and relevant environment to run it on.
+Note that if you use any other data storage directory other than "/data/object-detect/data", you should change the same path in the command accordingly, for the parameter:

 	-v /data/object-detect/data/:/data/data